GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 plots.
 You may create your own ``gmt.conf`` files by running :doc:`gmtdefaults` and then modify those parameters you want to change.
-If you want to use the parameter settings in another file you can do so by specifying ``+<defaultfile>`` on the command line.
+If you want to use the parameter settings in another file you can do so by copying that file to the current directory and call it gmt.conf.
 This makes it easy to maintain several distinct parameter settings, corresponding perhaps to the unique styles required by different journals or simply reflecting font changes necessary to make readable overheads and slides.
+At the end of such scripts you should then delete the (temporary) gmt.conf file.
 Note that any arguments given on the command line (see below) will take precedent over the default values.
 E.g., if your ``gmt.conf`` file has *x* offset = 1\ **i** as default, the **-X**\ 1.5\ **i** option will override the default and set the offset to 1.5 inches.